Katielocks/Lenia3D/README.md

 ## Javascript Application

-The web client lives in [`Javascript/`](Javascript/).
-It uses React for the interface, TensorFlow\.js to manage tensors, and custom WebGL shaders for rendering.
+The web client uses React for the interface, TensorFlow\.js to manage tensors, and custom WebGL shaders for rendering.

 ### Setup